metadata-research/data-sharing-directory/README.md

 code
 ~~~

-      NOTE – Important!
-If your text contains any colons, delete, escape, or replace them with another character.
-Colons in text results in an error in the code and the new file will not be added.

-      There are templates for each type in the folder named _templates in the main directory.

  4. To make changes to an entry, open the file and click the pencil in the upper right-hand area to edit, following formatting
     instructions as above.
 It is helpful to turn on ‘Soft wrap’, which appears on the right as soon as you open a file for editing.
 This allows you to see all the text without scrolling to the right.